ygs1629/Time-Series-Forecasting-of-IBEX-35-Stocks/README.md

 - **Methods**: Distribution analysis, autocorrelation diagnostics, multivariate forecasting

 ---
 **Note**: HTML in Spanish; description here is in English for international visibility and portfolio presentation.
 The graphics shown are all own-elaborated.
-This is solely an educational project, not for investment purposes.
+This is solely an educational project, not for investment purposes.The main motivation was to apply predictive modeling techniques learned at university to real-world financial data, exploring their strengths and limitations in a practical context.